Trying to capture a $10B enterprise market

 An example of the economic analyses that project managers were doing over Excel

-Inefficient collaboration and versioning
+Inefficient collaboration and versioning tools

 Excel limitations single-handedly driving up Xanax purchases for program managers